 In the next section, we discuss how you can build a messaging framework that will enable you to drive forward in your business niche and accelerate your sales conversations from your digital channels.

 Building your successful messaging framework is easy enough if you follow these key steps.

 Your core value prop often appears on homepage headlines and is a clear, succinct statement of the unique value you offer customers.
 This should be closely tied to your positioning and have one, clear focal point.
 Length-wise, you’re looking at around 10-15 words.

 Now focus on your audience.
 Write a brief background on the profile of the persona you’re targeting - note the emphasis on brief.
 Think about things like their personality, responsibilities, title, and role in the buying process.
 Remember, this is a person, not a company or group of people.

 The next step of your messaging framework is your elevator pitch.
 Write 1 - 2 sentences that incorporate your value proposition.

 What do you bring to the table that others don’t?

 Make sure this is unique and captures emotions and the top one to two value points you deliver.
 If you can try, to squeeze a word or two in about who your target market is, too.

 Tip #1: Keep It Super Simple (KISS).
-Stay away from industry jargon and express your pitch as simply and purely as you can.
+Avoid industry jargon and express your pitch as simply and purely as possible.